Most Secure File Sharing Options for Enterprise & Compliance

 • Email and USB sharing: It goes without saying, but many companies still rely on stone-age tools like email and removable media to share files.
 This works on a small scale but is definitely not a best practice for data-driven companies.
 This is especially true for businesses that deal with PII or PHI data that requires specific security controls.

-• File Transfer Protocol (FTP): This protocol is almost as old as the internet itself, and supports fast file transfers between two computers.
+• File Transfer Protocol (FTP): This protocol is almost as old as the internet itself, and supports fast file transmissions between two computers.
 Any computer can send and receive files over FTP so long as they have access to each other through a networked connection.
-While it’s a common transfer method, it’s not secure.
+While it’s a common transmission method, it’s not secure.
 It includes no end-to-end encryption and transmits data clear over the Internet.
 Alternatively, users that need actual security for file transfers utilize either FTP with SSL (FTPS) or SSH FTP (SFTP), depending on their needs.

 • Cloud storage and sharing: Consumers and businesses both use cloud storage solutions to keep files safe and support collaboration and access.
 These platforms typically have built-in file sharing capabilities that include secure sharing and authorization controls.

-• Peer-to-Peer (P2P) Sharing: P2P file sharing found popularity in the 1990s and 2000s with networks like LimeWire, Napster, and Kazaa.
+• Peer-to-peer (P2P) sharing: P2P file sharing found popularity in the 1990s and 2000s with networks like LimeWire, Napster, and Kazaa.
 Many of these were built with at least the semblance of legitimate sharing, but quickly evolved (or were purpose-built for) sharing copyrighted material like music and movies.
 This category also includes BitTorrent, a decentralized and rapid sharing protocol used for content distribution.

 • Managed file transfer (MFT): MFT is an offshoot of secured file transfer.
 Whereas secure transfer maintains security for file transfers over public network, MFT adds additional data visibility, security, automation, and compliance features to support enterprise transfer needs.